rzane/contextual/README.md

 Similarly, `Contextual` provides an `:except` option, which is basically just the opposite of `:only`.

-## Don't like the default function names?
+### Customizing function names

-Okay, that's fine.
-You can create your own name generator to solve this problem.
+Contextual allows you to choose how your functions are named by using a name generator.

 First, create a module that will serve as a name generator: